Where to Watch FIFA World Cup 2026 in Mexico

 Time Zones

-Official TV Channels in Mexico
+Dominating the Airwaves: Official TV in Mexico

 The official ViX World Pass guide also makes the full-match Mexico streaming plan clear.